-Mormon Church accused of stockpiling billions, avoiding paying taxes
+Mormon Church accused of stockpiling billions, avoiding taxes

 "Over many years, a portion is methodically safeguarded through wise financial management and the building of a prudent reserve for the future," the church said in the statement.

-In the statement the church made no mention of allegedly accumulating $100 Billion, but did say, "All Church funds exist for no other reason than to support the Church's divinely appointed mission."
+In the statement the church made no mention of allegedly accumulating $100 billion, but did say, "All Church funds exist for no other reason than to support the Church's divinely appointed mission."

+Lars Nielsen told CNN that his brother reveres the people he worked with and said they might have made mistakes.

+He said the church hierarchy may not have understood what was demanded under the law.